 Samantha Sault is the Vice President of Communications for the United States Fashion Industry Association (USFIA).
 She is responsible for the development and execution of the association’s communications strategy, including public relations, policy research and messaging, and social media.

 Prior to joining the association, Ms. Sault honed her communications expertise at DCI Group, a global public affairs communications firm headquartered in Washington, D.C.
-Previously, she worked in media as a web editor and fact checker at The Weekly Standard, serving critical roles in the production of the print and web editions of the magazine and covering the intersection of fashion and politics.
-She began her career at Policy Review, the bi-monthly journal of the Hoover Institution.
+Previously, she worked in media as a web editor and fact checker at The Weekly Standard and an editorial assistant at Policy Review, the journal of the Hoover Institution.
+She began her career in the apparel industry at 17 at abercrombie kids in Bethesda, Maryland.

 Ms. Sault also writes feature articles and reviews for print and web publications.
 She has covered New York Fashion Week, London Fashion Week, Hong Kong Fashion Week, and Washington culture and events like the White House Correspondents’ Dinner for The Weekly Standard, The Washington Times, Washington Life, and others.
 Her work can be found at SamanthaOnStyle.com.